databendlabs/databend/website/blog/2023-06-25-databend-weekly-99.md

 ### Register External Tables with Databend's Python Binding

-Databend's Python Binding now supports Register External Table.
+Databend's Python binding now allows the registration of external tables.
 You can use the following functions to register external tables in Databend:

 - `register_parquet`
 - `register_ndjson`